orbitalchicken/Roadmap/Fixed.md

 MATE Edition
 ------------
     guest session blocks mintmenu
+    mate-panel:
-    mate-panel freezes everytime I try to add or move a launcher (icon) to it.
+        freezes everytime I try to add or move a launcher (icon) to it. when applying a bg color, the “Window List” remains unchanged.

 Xfce Edition